 Watsonville Wetlands Watch (WWW) is dedicated to preserving, restoring and fostering appreciation of the wetlands of the Pajaro Valley.

 Programs benefit students, residents, and local habitats.
-We provide ongoing environmental education and field trips to over 5,000 students from the Pajaro Valley Unified School District each year, mostly Latinos from low-to-moderate income households.
+We provide environmental education and field trips to over 6,000 students from the Pajaro Valley USD each year, from low-to-moderate income households.
 We engage students in hands-on data collection, analysis, and scientific experimentation to develop their skills as scientists and support their learning and leadership development to inspire them to be environmental stewards in our community.
 Restoration efforts benefit local wildlife and the wetland ecosystems that connect the Pajaro Valley to the Monterey Bay.

-Just 9% of Watsonville’s land is covered by tree canopy.
-WWW must triple that in order to meet its goal of at least 30% tree coverage in Watsonville and achieve parity with similar communities in the region.
+Just 9% of Watsonville is covered by tree canopy.
+We must triple that to meet our goal of 30% tree coverage to achieve parity with similar communities in the region.
+Trees reduce surface temperatures on high heat days, and sequester atmospheric carbon, cleaning air and filtering groundwater before it flows to the Pajaro River.